 What is the difference between a life coach and therapy?

-There is a common misconception that life coaching and therapy are the same but with different titles.
+There is a common misconception that life coaching and therapy are the same, but with different titles.
 However, they are two very different services.
-Certainly, both services have a lot of similarities.
+Yes, both services have many similarities.
 But, life coaching is quite a distinct service that does not administer therapy.

-- Is a long-term process in which a qualified healthcare professional works to diagnose and resolve a client’s problematic beliefs, behaviours, relationship issues, feelings and/or physical reactions.
+Therapy is a long-term process in which a qualified healthcare professional works to diagnose and resolve a client’s problematic beliefs, behaviours, relationship issues, feelings or physical reactions.

-- Focuses on past traumas and issues in order to change self-destructive habits, repair and improve relationships and/or cope with painful feelings.
+It focuses on past traumas and issues to change self-destructive habits, repair and improve relationships or cope with painful emotions.

 The top differences between life coaching and therapy: